Travel, Travel Tips

 We stay flexible

-We’re incredibly flexible with our destinations; for the most part, we choose our destination based on the cost (to note, our flight price points for an overnight trip are under $150; for a three-day weekend, we’re willing to shell out up to $200; a longer domestic trip should be under $300; and we’ll generally spend $500-600 for going overseas.
-These are our maxes; most of the time our flights cost less than that).
-Through Google Flights and ITA Matrix (also by Google), we can search for flights departing from our nearby airports at our desired price points to see where we are able to go.
+Our max flight price point for an overnight trip is $150; for a three-day weekend, we’re willing to shell out up to $200; a longer domestic trip should be under $300; and we’ll generally spend $500-600 for trips overseas.
+These are our maxes, of course, and most of the time our flights cost less than that.

 We choose accommodations wisely